 As the General Manager for Hellyers Road, Mark Littler is in charge of Tasmania’s most popular single malt.

-Dean reckons he’s got the best job in the world – and once you see his workplace, the incredible Redlands Estate – it’s pretty tough to argue.
+Dean reckons he’s got the best job in the world – and once you see his workplace, the incredible Old Kempton Distillery (formerly Redlands Distillery) – it’s pretty tough to argue.
 He’s in charge of crafting Australia’s only paddock-to-bottle single malt.